verida/VIPs/VIPs/vip-2.md

 It is possible to [rotate _verificationMethod_ keys](https://www.w3.org/TR/did-core/#verification-method-rotation) by writing an updated DID Document with new public keys.

-it is possible to [rotate the DID ocontroller](https://www.w3.org/TR/did-core/#changing-the-did-controller) by changing the [controller` property of the DID Document](https://www.w3.org/TR/did-core/#did-controller).
+it is possible to [rotate the DID ocontroller](https://www.w3.org/TR/did-core/#changing-the-did-controller) by:

-### Verification method revocation

-It is possible to [revoke a verificationMethod](https://www.w3.org/TR/did-core/#verification-method-revocation) by writing an updated DID Document with the previous `verificationMethod` removed.
+1. Writing an updated DID Document that changes the [controller property of the DID Document](https://www.w3.org/TR/did-core/#did-controller).
+2. Calling the `setController()` method on the `DID Registry` smart contract

+_Note: Client libraries **must** ensure both of those steps are completed for a successful controller key rotation otherwise DID resolution and version verification will fail.

 # Backwards compatibility